-Federal Subsidized Stafford Loan: Need must be established by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.
+Federal Subsidized Stafford Loan: Need must be established by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual

+"serial" notes.
 The loan funds are obtained and disbursed through the FAO via Electronic Funds Transfer (EFT) in cooperation with the student's bank or other participating lending institution.
 Repayment of principal and interest begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.

 Federal Unsubsidized Stafford Loan: Not need based, but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.
 The loan funds are obtained and disbursed through the FAO via Electronic Funds Transfer (EFT) in cooperation with the student's bank or other participating lending institution.
-The student is encouraged to repay accrued interest during enrollment period(s); otherwise, repayment of accrued interest and principal begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.
+Student is encouraged to repay accrued interest during enrollment period(s); otherwise, repayment of accrued interest and principal begins after the student ceases to be enrolled on at least a half-time basis and a six-month "grace period" has expired.

 Federal PLUS Loan: Not need based, but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN) and subsequent annual "serial" notes.
-Available to the parent of an enrolled, dependent student.
+Available to the parent of an enrolled, dependent student; graduate and professional students are eligible to apply as well.
 The loan funds are obtained and disbursed through the FAO via Electronic Funds Transfer (EFT) in cooperation with the student's or parent's bank or other participating lending institution.
 Repayment of interest begins within 60 days from the date the loan funds are disbursed.
 Principal repayment can be deferred under certain conditions.

 Federal Perkins Loan: Need must be established by filing the FAFSA.
-At MSU, priority for the Perkins Loan will be given to students who maintain a minimum 3.0 cumulative grade point average and are seeking Teaching or Nursing degrees.
-Following a grace period, repayment of principal and interest begins after students cease to be enrolled at least half-time.
-The interest rate is 5% and is processed and collected through the MSU-FAO.
+At MSU, priority for the Perkins Loan will be given to students who maintain a minimum 3.0 cumulative grade point average and are seeking a Teaching or Nursing degree.
+Following a grace period, repayment of principal and interest begins after the student ceases to be enrolled at least half-time.
+The interest rate is 5% and is processed and collected through Panhandle Plains Higher Education Authority (PPHEA) in conjunction with the MSU-FAO.

 College Access Loan (CAL): Not need based, but eligibility must be determined by filing the FAFSA.
-The student must be a Texas resident and enrolled at least half-time.
+Student must be a Texas resident and enrolled at least half-time.
 The loan plus other financial aid may not exceed the Cost of Attendance (COA) as determined by the University.
 Interest rate is determined by the Texas Higher Education Coordinating Board.